-In June 2021, Apple announced iOS 15, iPadOS 15, and macOS Monterey for iPhone, iPad, and Mac during its annual WWDC keynote.
-Each operating system is getting a lot of updates.
+Apple announced iOS 15, iPadOS 15, and macOS Monterey for iPhone, iPad, and Mac during its annual WWDC keynote in June 2021. iPhone and iPad updates are scheduled for September 20, while we’re still waiting to hear a release date for macOS Monterey.
 Here’s a look at the most significant new features on each platform.

 Table of Contents

 Apple announced that iOS 15, iPadOS 15, watchOS 8, and tvOS 15 will be released on September 20, 2021.

 Apple has not yet announced when macOS Monterey will be released, but we expect to see it arrive sometime later in fall 2021.

 It’s worth noting that while many older devices will be able to run these new OS releases, some of the new features within them (especially those that require machine learning) will likely require some of the newer, higher-powered iPhones, iPads, and Apple Watches to work.